playfulprogramming/playfulprogramming/content/blog/what-happened-to-uuid-v2/index.md

 This is an absolute showstopper for most applications, as the entire idea behind UUIDv1 (which, remember, UUIDv2 is based off of) is to generate unique IDs for each generation.

+Let's explain why this occurs in UUIDv2, but not in UUIDv1.
+To explain this, let's explore the difference of how UUIDv1 handles input dates.

 ## Explaining How UUIDv1 Handles Dates

 Let's look back at the previous article to see how UUIDv1 is structured: